kkelchte/kkelchte.github.io/docs/2018-02-08_depth_q_learning.md

 TODO:
 Find hyperparameters: learning rate, weight decay, dropout, batchsize, batchnormalization, ... on offline dataset 'canyon_explored'

+Quickly view of gridsearch
+on **coll_q_net**: very different training duration.
+Probably will have to put some wall time to maximum.
+Bad ones: 23, 4, 19, 13, 2
+Better ones: 26, 8, 5
+Very noisy ones: 3, 6

+The training loss decreases (0.3 --> 0.06) for 3, 5, 6, 19 but for most of the other models it increased (0.3 --> 0.5).

+on **depth_q_net**:
+Promissing ones: 10, 1 --> sharp increase in average distance Stagnating ones: 2,5,8
+Bad ones: 2 --> decaying average distance

+Keeping epsilon to zero makes the model train up until a certain distance after which it stays but never improves.
+This is therefor not an interesting path to go.
+It seems to be a good idea to work with a decaying epsilon.

+Learning 0.5 seems too high.
+Will work with 0.05 or 0.005.
+Epsilon is best 0.01 during the first 10 epochs and 0 afterwards.

+REDO with decaying epsilon and different buffersizes and 2 learning rates: 0.5 and 0.05.

+TODO:
+check influence of buffersize.

 TODO:
 Give performance measures of gridsearch online with variance over 3 models.